View Space: Learning Representation across Arbitrary Graphs: Graphs with LLM Embedded Features

 \section{Graphs with LLM Embedded Features}

-} \revised{In this section, we conduct additional experiments on graphs whose features are embedded using \acp{LLM}.
-The goal is to evaluate whether FI-NRL via RGVT, remains effective when node features are highly informative, such as those obtained from \acp{LLM}.}
+In this section, we conduct additional experiments on text-attributed graphs using LLM-embedded node features.
+The goal is to evaluate whether fully inductive node representation learning via RGVT remains effective in text-attributed graphs, where node features are highly informative due to text embeddings produced by LLMs.

 \revised{ \mypar{Datasets} We adopt seven text-attributed graphs introduced in recent work \citep{wang2025generalization}, which investigates generalization on text-attributed graphs.
 Each node feature is generated using the \texttt{text-embedding-3-large} model from OpenAI, resulting in a 3704 dimensional embedding.
 The embedded text corresponds to the opening passages of academic papers (Cora, Citeseer, Pubmed), book descriptions or titles (History, Children), product titles in sports and fitness (SportsFit), and Wikipedia entries or article content (WikiCS).
 Dataset statistics are summarized in \Cref{tbl:llm_feature_datasets}.
 For each dataset, we sample 20 nodes per class for training, 500 nodes for validation, and use the remaining nodes for testing.
 All experiments are repeated five times with different data splits. }